boljen/hostman/README.md

 There should be a new section in your hosts file that maps example.com to 127.0.0.1.

+Alternatively you can use watch mode which will refresh every 5 seconds;

+    hostman -w

 ## Advanced configuration

 ### Multiple hosts